 (8) ESCHATOLOGY.
 Unlike the usual limited treatment of this subject this course contemplates all in the Scriptures which was predictive at the time of its utterance.
 Together with the broader treatment of ecclesiology, as outlined above, this course covers that which is necessary for an untrammeled method in Biblical exposition.
-It includes: (A) General introduction to the entire prophetic scheme of the Scriptures, covering the fact, scope and divine purpose of prophecy; (B) the history of prophecy; (C) the prophetic unfoldment, including the major distinctions-prophecy fulfilled and prophecy unfulfilled, prophecy peculiar to the Old Testament and prophecy peculiar to the New Testament, prophecy related to the time periods, and the forty-three events which are the major subjects of prophecy; (D) the major highways of prophecy; (E) present fulfillment of prophecy: (F) the eternal future of Israel, the nations, the saved, and the lost; (G) the various judgments.
+It includes: (A) General introduction to the entire prophetic scheme of the Scriptures, covering the fact, scope and divine purpose of prophecy; (B) the history of prophecy; (C) the prophetic unfoldment, including the major distinctions-prophecy fulfilled and prophecy unfulfilled, prophecy peculiar to the Old Testament and prophecy peculiar to the New Testament, prophecy related to the time periods, and the forty-three events which are the major subjects of prophecy; (D) the major highways of prophecy; (E) present fulfillment of prophecy; (F) the eternal future of Israel, the nations, the saved, and the lost; (G) the various judgments.
 Prescribed, second year, six hours.
 PROFESSOR L. S. CHAFER.

-(9) DOCTRINAL SUMMARIZATION.
+103 (9) DOCTRINAL SUMMARIZATION.
 In this course about one hundred and eighty-five doctrines are treated.
-While some of these doctrines have had some consideration in Courses 101 and 102, more or less with the view to an emphasis upon the relation of each to the whole division in which it appears, here in the interest of clarity and accuracy a discriminating summarization of each is given, approached from the angle of its individual and essential charthe divine provisions; and the heart conditions which qualify holy living and spiritual power in preaching are analyzed.
-Prescribed, first year, two hours.
-PROFESSOR L. S. CHAFER.
+While some of these doctrines have had some consideration in Courses 101 and 102, more or less with the view to an emphasis upon the relation of each to the whole division in which it appears, here in the interest of clarity and accuracy a discriminating summarization of each is given, approached from the angle of its individual and essential character.